What is API Governance? 8 API Governance Best Practices | digitalML

 • Access control rules for who can do what with your APIs and when

 2…..
-But enable reportable exceptions to ensure flexibility and responsiveness
+But build in flexibility and responsiveness

 Within our customer base, we’ve seen exception pathways for API governance including: